vmayoral/robot_hacking_manual/robot_vulnerabilities/tutorial3/README.md

-# Debugging output of robot sanitizers with GDB, hunting and fixing bugs (*UNFINISHED*)
+# Debugging output of robot sanitizers with GDB, hunting and fixing bugs

 This article aims to describe the process of introspecting memory leaks by directly connecting the debugger with the sanitizer-tests/binaries.
 The tutorial builds on top of the previous two articles, refer to [tutorial1](../tutorial1) and [tutorial2](../tutorial2).